resilient-tech/india-compliance/README.md

 ## Key Features

 We aim to simplify the most routine compliances for you.
-In such a process, we currently offer a few key features:
+In the process, we currently offer a few key features:

 - Powerful Validations
 - Configurable Settings